Atomic commit: Database systems

 commit message to each node.
 When each node receives this message it performs the actual commit.
 If the commit message does not reach a node due to the message being lost or the coordinator fails they will perform the commit if the timeout expires.
 If the coordinator fails upon recovery it will send a commit message to each node.

+In decentralized distributed ledgers, where nodes operate in an adversarial (Byzantine) environment, standard two-phase commit protocols introduce centralization risks and single points of failure.
+To address this, massively sharded systems have adopted "braided" commit protocols.
+As analyzed in recent database research, these protocols achieve atomicity by ensuring that a transaction's commitment in one shard is cryptographically dependent on its commitment in all other related shards.
+This approach effectively merges consensus views across partitions without requiring a central coordinator, mitigating the liveness issues inherent in traditional locking mechanisms.

 Revision control

 Atomic commits are a common feature of version control software, and crucial for maintaining a consistent state in the repository.
 Most version control software will not apply any part of a commit that fails.
 Notable exceptions are CVS, VSS and IBM Rational ClearCase (when in UCM mode).

 For instance, if version control software encounters a merge conflict that can not be automatically resolved, then no part of the changeset is merged.
 Instead, the developer is given an opportunity to either revert their changes or manually resolve the conflict.

 This prevents the entire project from entering a broken state due to a partially applied change set, where one file from a commit is successfully committed, but another file with dependent changes fails.

 Atomic commits may also refer to the ability to simultaneously make changes across multiple projects using version control software in a single operation, using a version control software development strategy known as a monorepo.